Browse Services A-Z

 • Dropbox at U-M is a cloud file storage option that provides automatic back-up and is readily accessible from any device.

-• SignNow is a cloud-based offering that enables users to electronically prepare and send University business documents for the purpose of requesting and obtaining digital signatures and other information on those documents.
+• SignNow is a cloud-based offering that enables users to electronically prepare and send university business documents for the purpose of requesting and obtaining digital signatures and other information on those documents.

 • Vaccine tracking system in partnership between Information Technology Services (ITS), Occupational Health Services (OHS), Human Resources, and Health Information Technology Services.